NawaMan/NullableJ/README.md

 return string._whenMatches("^[0-9]+$").map(Integer::parseInt).orElse(-1);	// <-- see '_when(...)'
 ```

-The above code parse the string to an int **or** return -1 if the string is **null** or does not contains an interger.
+The above code parse the string to an int **or** return -1 if the string is **null** or does not contains an integer.

 ## Using NullableJ

-The example code above made use of [https://dzone.com/articles/lomboks-extension-methods](Lombok's Extension methods).
+The example code above made use of @ExtensionMethod.
 So for the above code to compile, the following annotation must be added to the class the above code it on using.

 ```Java